 Traffic management in major cities faces well-known but major challenges.
 While mobility is directly tied to economic growth and prosperity, road networks are saturated.
-Costly attempts in the 1960's and 1970's to adapt European cities to massive car influx have yielded negative externalities, demonstrating the lack of sustainability of the approach.
-The current approaches in Intelligent Transportation Systems (ITS) favour, among others, to rely on better information processing from all the actors involved to develop alternate mobility patterns, for instance encouraging the use of public transports and cycling, or deferring rush hour travels.
+Current approaches in Intelligent Transportation Systems (ITS) favor, among others, to rely on better information processing from all the actors involved to develop alternate mobility patterns, for instance encouraging the use of public transports and cycling, or deferring rush hour travels.

 OptimodLyon (http://optimodlyon.fr/en/) is a three year project supported by the French agency for the environment, in which eight industry partners, among which IBM, four academic institutions and the metropolitan authority of Lyon (called Urban Community of Lyon) work together to improve urban mobility through better collection, processing and distribution of mobility information.
-The flagship application of OptimodLyon is a real-time, predictive, multi-modal journey planner.
-This application lets travellers plan their journey through a combination of car, public transportation and bike sharing with the best available information.
-The expectation is to enable a reduction of 1% of the car modal share on the city, resulting in saving 25 kTe carbon of emissions per year and significant traffic improvements during rush hours, at a very reasonable cost compared to the amount of public works that are usually needed to obtain similar levels of decongestion.
+The flagship application of OptimodLyon is a real-time, multi-modal journey planner targeted at personal uses.